Stable components in the parameter plane of transcendental functions of finite type: Parameter space: Dynamically natural slices

-\item Condition (e) is generally easy to verify in concrete families.
-If the initial holomorphic family is in some sense complete, and the slice is determined by the required dynamical conditions, deformations can be controlled.
-This will become clearer in the examples in Section \ref{sec:examples2}.
-If, however, we relax condition (d) as in the above remark, condition (e) has may have to be modified accordingly.
-For example, if there is a relation tying the orbit of a non-free asymptotic value to that of the free asymptotic value, condition (e) would say that up to affine conjugacy, all meromorphic maps $g:\C\to \chat$ that are quasiconformally conjugate to $f_\lo$ in $\C$, conformally conjugate to $f_\lo$ on $\C \setminus \cala_{\la_0}$ and whose asymptotic values satisfy the given relation must lie in the slice.
+\begin{remark} \begin{enumerate} [(i)] \item A given family $\calf$ may contain both entire and meromorphic functions.
+Condition (c) implies that in a dynamically natural slice the functions are either all entire or all meromorphic. \item Condition (d) could actually be weakened for our purposes.
+As an example, we could require only $N-2$ attracting or parabolic cycles of constant multiplier plus an orbit relation between two distinct singular values (e.g. symmetry, or the two orbits coinciding after some iterates.)
 The tangent family is an example.

-\item Condition (f) is imposed to avoid artificial parameter singularities.
-In general, these singularities occur because the functions become constant or the number of singular values drops, or some poles escape to infinity when approaching these values.

-\item Suppose $\Lambda$ is a dynamically natural slice.
-For a given parameter value $\la_0\in \Lambda$, if the free asymptotic value $v_{\la_0}$ is attracted to an attracting cycle, it follows that $\la_0\in X^{stab}$ (indeed, if any of the cycles is parabolic, it must be persistent and therefore the map is $J-$stable).
+Although most of our results hold in these more general situations, for simplicity of exposition we choose to require condition (d) as stated.
+We will, however, also consider more general dynamically natural slices in the examples in Section \ref{sec:examples2}. \item Condition (e) is generally easy to verify in concrete families. \item Condition (f) is imposed to avoid artificial parameter singularities.
+In general, these singularities occur because the functions become constant or some of the singular values coalesce and/or some poles coalesce and become critical points; either of these events will create parameter singularities. \item Suppose $\Lambda$ is a dynamically natural slice.
+For a given parameter value $\la_0\in \Lambda$, if the free asymptotic value $v_{\la_0}$ is attracted to an attracting cycle, it follows that $\la_0\in \Lambda^{stab}$ (indeed, if any of the cycles is parabolic, it must be persistent and therefore the map is $J-$stable, although not necessarily hyperbolic).
 Because there are $N-1$ attracting or parabolic basins which need to attract $N-1$ different singular values, only one of the singular values can be active at any given parameter.
 That is, if we set $\calb^0:=\calb(v_\la)$, then for $i,j=0,1,\ldots,N-1$,

 whenever $i\neq j$.
-If we relax the definition of a dynamically natural slice as indicated in Remark~\ref{relax} above, then we must also allow the possibility that $\calb^i =\calb^j$ for some $i\neq j$.
+If we relax the definition of a dynamically natural slice as indicated in Remark~\ref{provando} above, then we must also allow the possibility that $\calb^i =\calb^j$ for some $i\neq j$.
 This is the case, for example, in the tangent family.